 Her critically acclaimed first book, Passions and Tempers: A History of the Humours, published in the US by Ecco (HarperCollins) and in Italy by Bompiani, was a New York Times Review Editor’s Choice for July 2007 and one of the Washington Post Best Non-Fiction Books for 2007.
 (The book website is here.)
 Her second book, a biography of Lucien Bonaparte co-authored with her husband Marcello Simonetta, was Napoleon and the Rebel: A Story of Brotherhood, Passion, and Power, published in the US/UK by Palgrave Macmillan and in Italy by Bompiani.

-She is currently writing a book on brain, self and medicine based on neuropsychiatric clinical cases, and a biography of anthropologist Franz Boas.
+She is in the revision stage of a book on brain, self and medicine based on neuropsychiatric clinical cases, and is writing a biography of anthropologist Franz Boas.